How to identify fake invoices

 Manual inspections

 The most accessible way to prevent invoice fraud is to manually inspect each document for some of the signs we detailed above.
 Experienced employees must rely on a keen eye for detail, instincts, and a strong record-keeping of previous invoices paid to detect document fraud during due diligence.
-However, as fraud techniques become ever more sophisticated and technologically advanced, manual inspections are inevitably hitting a limit, both in terms of effective detection and the business delays they can cause.
+However, as fraud techniques become ever more sophisticated and technologically advanced, manual inspections to spot fake documents are inevitably hitting a limit, both in terms of effective detection and the business delays they can cause.

 Use an AI document fraud detection service